 Peace of Mind

 Making the 50/20/30 rule a habit will reduce the burden and complexity of the budgeting process.
 Dividing your income into three distinct buckets will provide an understanding of what and where you should spend your income on.
-With trackable spending, costs are controlled, allowing for adequate saving.
+With trackable spending, costs are controlled, allowing for adequate savings.
 Practicing this habit of budgeting will allow you to prepare for a predictable and sustainable financial future.